Emergency Response Tactical Operations

 IV.
 Learning Objectives

-• Student will be able to assess critical situations, respond appropriately, mitigate the incident, and initiate the recovery phase.
+- Describe and explain how to assess critical situations, respond appropriately, mitigate the incident, and initiate the recovery phase.

 V. Academic Integrity and Student Conduct